Access and Support

 If you find during the project that you will have an unexpected profit or an underspend, please ensure that all expenses are accounted for, and that all staff or freelancers have been paid appropriately.
 If there is still surplus, contact us to discuss the best way to manage this.

-Projects are reported using our End of Project Monitoring Form.
-Screen Scotland holds 25% of the award until the project reporting has been submitted and approved.
+The project finances are reported using our End of Project Monitoring Form.
+Screen Scotland holds a percentage of the award until the project reporting has been submitted and approved.

-When you budget for and report your project, make sure to include all relevant costs for the project period, including any pending payments you plan to make after the last part of our funding is received.
+When you budget for and report your project, make sure to include all relevant costs for the project period, including the full award amount and any pending payments you plan to make after the last part of our funding is received.

 BFI Diversity Standards